Correct-Syntax/correct-syntax.github.io/content/about.md

 ---
 title: Hi, I'm Noah Rahm.
-An independent web designer and developer.
+An independent designer and developer creating things at the intersection of visual design, code, photography, and art.
 layout: "about"
 type: "page"
 ---

-I help clients in the US and abroad create meaningful digital experiences and printed materials.

-Based in the central United States, I provide custom design and development [services](/services/) for organizations, startups, and businesses.
+Based in the central United States, I provide bespoke visual design and development services for organizations, startups, and businesses that want to make an impact.

+I love working on meaningful [projects](/work/) that glorify our Heavenly Father Yahweh and have a positive impact on others.

-I'm currently open to collaboration and new client work, so feel free to [get in touch](mailto:hi@noahrahm.com) to chat about your project, or just say hello.
+I'm currently open to collaboration and new client work, so feel free to [get in touch](mailto:hi@noahrahm.com).

 #### Personal

-I love working on meaningful [projects](/work/) that glorify our Heavenly Father Yahweh and have a positive impact on others.

 A few of my hobbies outside of work include: photography, drawing, music, and enjoying Yahweh's awesome creation (the great outdoors).